smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

    * Google Chrome (ver 80.0.3987): Go to settings --> Under "Privacy and security" Section Click on "More" --> Select "Manage Certificates" --> in the pop up window select "Intermediate Certification Authorities" --> Select "Import" and provide the downloaded certificate file (root-ca-cert.pem).
    * Mozilla Firefox (ver 72.0.2): Go to options --> Under "Privacy and security" Section Click on "View Certificates..." --> Under "Authorities" section click on "import" --> Provide the certificate (root-ca-cert.pem) and import it for accessing websites.

+  **NOTE:** These certificates are self-signed certificates and are used for testing purpose only.

   **NOTE:** If a user don't want to import certificate in the browser or failed to import the certificates other steps can be followed to trust the certificates.
 User needs to access these specific 5G core components URL to trust the digital certificates used by the 5G core components.
 First access the urls `https://controller_ip:8070/ngcoam/v1/af/services, https://controller_ip:8050/af/v1/pfd/transactions`.
 On accessing these url browser will show the warning for trusting the self-signed certificate.
 Proceed by trusting the certificates.

 #### Edge Node services operations with 5G Core (through OAM interface)